 During the year ended March 31, 2006, the Company received a notice from the NPPA demanding the recovery of the price charged by the Company for sales of Norfloxacin in excess of the maximum selling price fixed by the NPPA, which was ' 285 including interest.

-During the three months ended December 31,2016, a writ petition pertaining to Norfloxacin was filed by the Company with the Delhi High Court.
-In addition, the Company have filed writ petitions challenging the inclusion and designation of Theophylline/ Doxofylline, Cloxacillin and Ciprofloxacin as “specified products” as per DPCO 1995 and the related Demand Notices issued thereunder.
-The matters are tagged along with the Norfloxacin matter and have been adjourned to July 19, 2024 for hearing.
+During the three months ended December 31, 2016, a writ petition pertaining to Norfloxacin was filed by the Company with the Delhi High Court.
+In addition, the Company has filed writ petitions challenging the inclusion and designation of Theophylline/Doxofylline, Cloxacillin and Ciprofloxacin as “specified products” under the DPCO and the related demand notices issued thereunder.
+These matters were consolidated with the Norfloxacin matter and have been adjourned to July 29, 2025 for hearing.

 Based on its best estimate, the Company has recorded a provision for potential liability for sale proceeds in excess of the notified selling prices, including the interest thereon, and believes that the likelihood of any further liability that may arise on account of penalties pursuant to this litigation is not probable.